GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/cookies/index.md

 read and write cookies from all partitions.
 The [`cookies.set()`](#method-set) method stores cookies in the default partition.

-For more details on the general impact of partitioning for extensions, see the [Storage and Cookies][cookie-partitioning] page.
+For details on the general impact of partitioning for extensions, see [Storage and Cookies][cookie-partitioning].

 ## Examples